kstep/graphicsmagick/www/api/types.rst

 allocated by AllocateImage() and deallocated by DestroyImage().
 The functions ReadImage(), ReadImages(), BlobToImage() and CreateImage() return a new image.
 Use CloneImage() to copy an image.
-An image consists of a structure containing image attribute as well as the image pixels.
+An image consists of a structure containing image attributes as well as the image pixels.

 The image pixels are represented by the structure PixelPacket and are cached in-memory, or on disk, depending on the cache threshold setting.